openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

    hiding

-The value of a variable declared as an interface type can be a reference to any instance of a class that implements the specified interface.
+The value of a variable declared as an interface type can be a reference to any instance of the class that implements the specified interface.
-However, it is not enough for the class to implement all methods of the
-interface: the class or one of its superclasses must be actually declared to implement the interface; otherwise such class is not considered to implement the interface.
+However, it is not enough for the class to implement all methods of the interface.
+The class or one of its superclasses must be actually declared to implement the interface.
+Otherwise such class is not considered to implement the interface.

-Interfaces without *interfaceExtendsClause* have class *Object* as their supertype.
-That enables assignments on the basis of reference types conversions (see :ref:`Reference Types Conversions`).
+Interfaces without *interfaceExtendsClause* have class *Object* as their supertype (see :ref:`Object Class Type`).
+It enables assignments on the basis of reference types conversions (see :ref:`Reference Types Conversions`).

 .. index::
    variable